Luis-Nobrega/OOM-Mapping-layers/README.md

 config.sh_token_url = 'https://identity.dataspace.copernicus.eu/auth/realms/CDSE/protocol/openid-connect/token'
 config.save("cdse")
 ```
-And run the one of the scripts normally.
+And run one of the scripts normally.

 ### Repeated runnings

-For the remaining times, the above lines can be commented back, as reconfiguring sentinelhub several times may slow down the image generating.
+The above lines can be commented on for the remaining times, as reconfiguring the sentinel hub several times may slow down the image generation.

-If for some reason, another setup is done, or the access tokens do not work, run it as if it was the first time.
+If for some reason, another setup is done, or the access tokens do not work, run it as if it were the first time.

 ### Token validity

-By default, *copernicus.eu* tokens tend to last 3 months.
+By default, *Copernicus.eu* tokens tend to last 3 months.
 Asking for a permanent token is possible, but always a risk.
 Please consider using a token with a validy of 1-2 years instead.

 ## Changing dates
-By default, the program will try to find the most recent layer based on the sentinel requests and ID's provided.
+By default, the program will try to find the most recent layer based on the sentinel requests and IDs provided.
 This sometimes may wrongfully give you a date that is 1-2 days delayed.

-To manually choose dates, change the `request_sentinel(element, image_names[cnt],1,"2024-09-01", "2024-09-03")` to have the apropriate date and to have a `0` as an input paramether.
+To manually choose dates, change the `request_sentinel(element, image_names[cnt],1, "2024-09-01", "2024-09-03")` to have the appropriate date and to have a `0` as an input parameter.

-To be 100% sure that the date corresponds to current day, don't alter `request_sentinel(...)` and instead comment the line that says `current_date = date_chooser()`.
+To be 100% sure that the date corresponds to the current day, don't alter `request_sentinel(...)` and instead comment on the line that says `current_date = date_chooser()`.

 ## Altering the files
 ### Adding more layers
-The script is maleable and prone to the adittion of more imaging layers.
+The script is malleable and prone to the addition of more imaging layers.
 Just add a new variable, for example:
 ```
 evalscript_sentinel3_olci_Tristimulus = """
 //VERSION=3